Zulko/gpt-function-decorator/README.md

 This open-source project is hosted on Github under the Apache 2.0 license.
 Everyone is welcome to contribute!

+To release a new version:
+- Increment the version number in `pyproject.toml`
+- Create a new-release with that version on Github.
+- The Github Actions will pick it from there and publish

 ## Thanks

 Thanks to Simon Willison for his [python library project template](https://github.com/simonw/python-lib).